 Top this onto the price you pay to rent the van and the fuel it costs to travel and it makes it the same, and in some cases, more expensive than if you bought a bus ticket and stayed at hostels.

 What Did We Spend?

 We spent an average of $126USD per day for 2 people.
-This number includes transportation, accommodation, activities, food, internet and any other miscellaneous purchases during our 8 weeks.
+This number includes transportation, accommodation, activities, food, internet, and any other miscellaneous purchases during our 8 weeks.

-Our target budget remains as an average of $100USD per day and like New Zealand, we knew we would spend more than that in Australia.
+Our target budget remains an average of $100USD per day and like New Zealand, we knew we would spend more than that in Australia.
 It is a surprisingly expensive country and we were embarrassingly over-budget until we decided to participate in the HelpX program.

 Transportation: We chose to see Australia from behind the wheel of a Jucy Campervan.
 So this was our primary mode of transportation.
 With this came the cost of rental and gas for all the driving that we did.

 In addition to the campervan, we did utilize public transportation while in the bigger cities of Melbourne and Sydney.
-We also took a couple domestic flights from Cairns to Melbourne and Melbourne to Darwin.
+We also took a couple of domestic flights from Cairns to Melbourne and Melbourne to Darwin.

 Accommodation: The majority of our time was spent sleeping in our campervan.
-Which does help to save money, but in some locations we had to pay for camping.
+Which does help to save money, but in some locations, we had to pay for camping.
 We tried to free camp as much as possible at overnight rest stops and local camping spots.

 Other times, especially in the popular areas and big cities, we paid to stay in National Parks or at camp parks behind hostels.

 Activities: Australia is chock full of activities for all tastes and because we love our adventure activities, we tried to stick to the low cost or free options in many places so we could splurge on some of the good ones, like bush camping on Fraser Island, cruising the Whitsundays and scuba diving on the Great Barrier Reef.